subnirdesh/spring-boot/README.md

 }
 ```

-✅ Advantages:
+**✅ Advantages**

-Makes dependencies explicit
+- Makes dependencies explicit

-Easy to test (you can pass mock dependencies)
+- Easy to test (you can pass mock dependencies)

-Allows use of final (ensures immutability)
+- Allows use of final (ensures immutability)

-Supports dependency validation at startup (if missing, app won’t start)
+- Supports dependency validation at startup (if missing, app won’t start)

-Encouraged by Spring and modern frameworks
+- Encouraged by Spring and modern frameworks

 ```
 Note : If multiple constructors exist, mark the one to use with @Autowired.